hullabaloo-vincent/AWS_Certificate_Renewer/README.md

 # AWS Certificate Renewer

-Put your keys in a text file called `temp.txt` and populate it with the following:
+Put your keys in a text file called `temp.txt` and make sure it is populated with the following:

 export AWS_ACCESS_KEY_ID=`<YOUR ID>`